 - People can wrongly confuse the assurance of personal salvation, with walking down the aisle, with their families and friends looking on.
 Are people really being drawn by the Holy Spirit, or are they being prodded by emotionalized, social expectations, of those around them?

 - The altar call partly replaces the Scriptural doctrine of baptism as the public act of profession of faith.

-As an alternative, some suggest that altars call should be only performed on an irregular basis, as opposed to at the end of every church service.
+As an alternative, some suggest that altars call should be only performed on an irregular basis, as opposed to having them at the end of every church service.
 Others suggest a lower-key mode in giving an explicit invitation, such as having “every head bowed and every eye closed,” and asking those in the congregation to quietly raise their hand, when giving a positive response.

 My own story mirrors these type of cautions.
 As a teenager who knew nothing about evangelical faith as a kid, I went to my first “revival” meeting at a local church at age 17.
 I had already made a commitment to Christ prior to this meeting, but I had recently heard of “altar calls,” so I wanted to check things out for myself, and see what the whole hub-a-bub was all about.

 Sure enough, the guest preacher finally got to that moment of the service, inviting all of us quirky teenagers to come forward, in order to accept Christ in their life.
 Within a couple of minutes, from the back of the room, one of my old girlfriends made her way to the front, and fell upon her knees.